How to Present a Lesson Plan

 Text in the presentation

 It’s always good to follow the reliable practices of presentations and include the necessary information without overwhelming students.
-Don’t add an excessive amount of text to one slide; actually, make sure that every piece of data is helpful for students to plan their time both during and after class.
+While you can use one pager templates to summarize important information in a single slide, don’t abuse of this and don’t add an excessive amount of text to one slide; actually, make sure that every piece of data is helpful for students to plan their time both during and after class.

 However, if you will be sending out the presentation to your students before reviewing it, consider that they will be using it for their reference to follow through with your lesson.
 So make sure all the information is easy to read and accessible.